 Under the enhanced special order process, process them immediately after receipt from the RSC.
 Upon completion, sales are recorded in Eagle, committed quantities decreased, and the status of the order updated in your mobile app.

-I see the value in the process, but I would like more understanding to implement.
-What do I do?

-Ace Way of Retailing remains as your one-stop place for a step-by-step understanding and theory behind establishing Ace best practices.
-Path: ACENET > About Ace – Ace Way of Retailing > AWOR Search: Special Orders.

 From time to time, customers call in asking for updates to their special orders, which we don’t have a really good process for checking on efficiently.
 Has anything changed here?

 Yes.
 Moving forward, in these instances, leverage ACENET or the Retailer Mobile App Customer Order Tracking lookup.
 Doing so allows you to search the status of an order by last name, and order number.
-Beyond orders taken by the Retailer Mobile App within ACENET, .com orders are also captured in these programs.
+Beyond orders taken by the Retailer Mobile App within ACENET, AceHardware.com orders are also captured in these programs.

+I see the value in the process, but I would like more understanding to implement.
+What do I do?

+Ace Way of Retailing remains as your one-stop place for a step-by-step understanding and theory behind establishing Ace best practices.
+Path: ACENET > About Ace – Ace Way of Retailing > AWOR Search: Special Orders.

+I reviewed the best practice on AWOR.
+Why do I need to take a 100% deposit?

+Studies show that X% of customer special orders that get are started never get picked up, resulting in a potential and sizable profit loss.
+Taking a full deposit eliminates the financial risk on the part of the store, and facilitates a sense of urgency for the customer to pick the product up.

 What are some important but underutilized best practices I should be doing with every special order I process in the aisle to help ensure an effective process?

 Though the Ace Way of Retailing In-Aisle Special Orders document outlines each of best practice, some of the top ones include: